 ‘Autumn Royal’ at the Irish Repertory Theatre

-Kevin Barry’s dark comedy Autumn Royal currently at the Irish Repertory Theatre’s Francis J. Greenburger Mainstage is a blend of dark and light humor centered around a poignant family dynamic: what do we do with cantankerous, ailing Pa when Ma left the family?
-Directed by Ciarǻn O’Reilly, the production builds with gradual LOL riot to an ironic conclusion that is also a tragic reflection of human nature now and for all time.
+Kevin Barry’s dark comedy Autumn Royal, currently at the Irish Repertory Theatre’s Francis J. Greenburger Mainstage is a blend of dark and light humor centered around a poignant family dynamic: what do we do with cantankerous, ailing Pa when Ma left the family?
+Directed by Ciarǻn O’Reilly, the production builds with gradual LOL riot to an ironic conclusion that is also a tragic reflection of human nature now and for all time.,

-Barry, an award-winning novelist (most recently Night Boat to Tangier) and short story writer (most recent, That Old Country Music) launched out to write his first play, Autumn Royal.
+Barry, an award-winning novelist (most recently Night Boat to Tangier) and short story writer (most recent, That Old Country Music), launched out to write his first play, Autumn Royal.
 When they heard the news, artistic director Charlotte Moore and director Ciarǻn O’Reilly snapped it up for the live 2021 season after triumphantly producing superb digital productions seen globally during the pandemic.

-Starring the comic actor and writer Maeve Higgins as May and company member of the Irish Rep John Keating as her sibling Timothy, the actors show their talents as they take the audience on a romp which is both surreal and symbolic.
+Starring the comic actor and writer Maeve Higgins as May and company member of the Irish Rep John Keating as her sibling Timothy, the actors show their talents as they conduct the audience on a romp which is both surreal and symbolic.
 The characters’ journey takes them into past events whose revelations inform their present predicament.
 As the arc of their situation intensifies because of their emotional angst, we are engaged with the surprising and humorous dialogue and flashbacks as family mysteries that haunt the siblings become exposed.
-The revelations impact how they determine their way forward as they live with and take care of their father 24/7 while he languishes in his sick bed.
+The revelations impact how they determine their way forward as they live with and take care of their father 24/7, while he languishes in his sick bed.

 From the dramatically imagistic connections we understand clearly how and why they approach their lives, each other, their parents, their dreams and the possibilities of their future portentous decisions.
 Interestingly, Barry never presents the mother and father onstage.
 They are like living ghosts, shadows of their former selves, once a lighthearted family of four before the darkness came.

 Barry’s work intrigues with its complexities.
-The actors make the characters authentic in their hellish prison which they impose on themselves and each other as they back themselves in a convenient corner.
+The actors make the characters authentic in their hellish prison which they impose on themselves and each other.
+Gradually, they back themselves in a convenient corner.
 Their past, ironically suggested with symbolic flashbacks indicating a machinery which catches them up and spins them in circles of torment they cannot break, speaks to all of us.
 How caught up are we in past hurts delivered by individuals who have long since died?
 How much do we allow past events to determine how we relate to individuals in the present, who have vastly changed when the circumstances are also different?
 Or have the relationships we’ve developed over time worsened in revenge, self-punishment and unforgiveness?
 To what extent do we keep the machinery spinning because we don’t know how to stop it or won’t stop it?

 The creative team, the director and the actors have brought to life the tragicomedy of a family in Barry’s powerful play.
 The production values enhance the themes and bring them home.
 As we laugh, the impact of May’s and Timothy’s reality drives into our hearts.
 This is a wonderful production to begin Irish Repertory’s return to live theater.
 Kudos to all involved.
 For tickets and times visit their website https://irishrep.org/